matiboux/matiboux-guides/app/app/src/content/docs/dev/tools.md

 Debugging might be harder to configure as your local machine is isolated from the container, but it saves you a lot of time in the long run.

-## Online tools to speed up your workflow
+## Online tools

-I've made some online tools to help you in everyday dev tasks.
+I've made some online tools to help you in everyday dev tasks and speed up your workflow.
 Check them out!

-- [Env Converter](https://envconverter.matiboux.com): Convert your `.env` files to different formats.
+- [Env Converter](https://envconverter.matiboux.com): Convert your `.env` files between different formats.
 - [EML Reader](https://emlreader.matiboux.com): Read `.eml` files without opening an email client.